rschristopher/ischristtrue.com/src/modern-views/free-will.md

     For we are **fellow workers** with God: ye are God's husbandry, ye are God's building.

-Orthodox synergism is notably different from Roman Catholic as well as rational Arminian synergism, in that the orthodox view affirms God's absolute sovereignty through Christ's divine will, while simultaneously affirming man's free will through Christ's human will.
+Orthodox synergism is notably different from Roman Catholic synergism as well as rational Arminian synergism, in that the orthodox view affirms God's absolute sovereignty through Christ's divine will, while simultaneously affirming man's free will through Christ's human will.
 This does not compromise on irresistible grace nor total depravity, nor any of the five points of Calvinism.
 In fact, it becomes clear that Calvinism speaks of Christ's divine will while making no claims about Christ's human will and the necessary implications to man's free will.

 Ultimately, the creator of the universe became flesh, became man -- the divine Logos incarnate.
 And as such lived with sinless perfection, participating in the divine will through His human will.

-While orthodox synergism has often been maligned and misrepresented (conflated with Roman Catholic or Arminian semi-Pelagian heresies), the core doctrine of orthodox synergy remains crucial and necessary to the truth of the Biblical narrative.
+While orthodox synergism has often been maligned and misrepresented (conflated with Roman Catholic synergism or Arminian semi-Pelagian heresies), the core doctrine of orthodox synergy remains crucial and necessary to the truth of the Biblical narrative.